-Chapter 2 provides you with guidelines and suggestions for developing a plan for program assessment.
+Chapter 2 provides guidelines and suggestions for developing a plan for program assessment.
 Designing an assessment plan is not an easy task.
-The objective of this chapter is to introduce you to the steps involved in designing an assessment plan and provide you with suggestions to help you tailor the plan to match the learning outcomes of your program.
+The objectives of this chapter are to introduce the steps involved in designing an assessment plan and provide suggestions to help you tailor the plan to match the learning outcomes of your program.